vjlab/resources/README.md

  - Subject matter expert - the rest of your life

 ### Mathematical Concepts
 Recommended youtube channel: [khan academy](https://www.youtube.com/user/khanacademy) for undergrad-level theory, and [mathematicalmonk](https://www.youtube.com/user/mathematicalmonk) for higher-level concepts.
 An in-depth knowledge of these concepts is not essential, unless you're aiming to specialize in that area.
-An undergraduate understanding of these is sufficient.
-Read up on the Wikipedia articles on the following, and any tutorial videos you can find.
+An undergraduate understanding of these is sufficient; even Wikipedia is a little overkill.
  - Linear regression
  - Markov chains
  - Maximum likelihood